pirut/onedrive-project-dashboard/README.md

 npm run webhook
 ```

-POST `multipart/form-data` to `http://localhost:3001/upload` with fields:
+POST `multipart/form-data` to `http://localhost:3001/upload` (or your deployed webhook URL) with fields:

 -   `folderName`: target folder name (must exist under the configured library)
 -   `file`: file blob to upload (can be multiple `file` fields)

 Open the printed local URL (usually `http://localhost:5173`).
 Click **Sign in**, enter a folder path (e.g. `/Projects/Active`), then **Load projects**.
 Click **Export CSV** to save the list.

+### Production

+-   Front-end: build and deploy the Vite app to the host serving `https://cstonedash.jrbussard.com`.
+    -   Ensure SPA redirect URI `https://cstonedash.jrbussard.com` is added to your Entra app registration.
+-   Webhook: deploy `server/webhook.js` as a Node 18+ service.
+Expose `GET /health` and `POST /upload` and set envs above.
+Enable HTTPS at the edge.

 ## Notes